JannesP/StreamsitePlayer/README.md

 # StreamsitePlayer
-A remote controllable player for differenst stream sites.
+A remote controllable player for different streaming sites.